isomerpages/govtech-stp/_travellers-from-malaysia/02e-pca-information-sc-pr.md

 third_nav_title: Periodic Commuting Arrangement
 ---

-*This page provides information for Singapore Citizens and Permanent Residents who work in Malaysia or intend to return to Singapore for short-term home leave under the terms of the PCA.
+*This page provides information for Singapore Citizens and Permanent Residents who work in Malaysia and intend to return to Singapore for short-term home leave under the terms of the PCA.
 For Singapore-based companies that wish to apply for their Malaysian employees to enter/re-enter Singapore under the PCA, click [here](malaysia/pca/requirements-and-process) instead for more information.*

 ### **Periodic Commuting Arrangement (PCA) - For Singapore Citizens and  Permanent Residents applying to enter Malaysia**

 The Periodic Commuting Arrangement (PCA) is a scheme agreed between Singapore and Malaysia to allow work and business-related travel between the two countries via the land border crossings at the Johor-Singapore Causeway and Malaysia-Singapore Second Link.
-Under the PCA, Singapore Citizens and Permanent Residents (PRs) with valid Malaysia work passes should remain in Malaysia for at least 90 days before returning to Singapore for home leave.
-The entry and exit between Singapore and Malaysia must be via Woodlands Checkpoint or Tuas Checkpoint in Singapore.
+Singapore Citizens and Singapore Permanent Residents (PRs) who hold valid Malaysian Long-Term Social Visit Passes (i.e. Employment Pass or Professional Visit Pass) for business or work purposes may apply to enter Malaysia under the PCA.
+Under the PCA, they should remain in Malaysia to work for at least 90 days before returning to Singapore for home leave.
+The entry and exit between Singapore and Malaysia must be via Woodlands Checkpoint or Tuas Checkpoint.

 For details on the application procedures and requirements for Singapore Citizens and PRs to enter Malaysia under the PCA, please visit the Immigration Department of Malaysia's website [here](https://www.imi.gov.my/portal2017/index.php/ms/sumber-dan-arkib/pengumuman/1833-malaysia-singapore-border-crossing-arrangement.html).
 For queries related to entering Malaysia under the PCA, please approach the Immigration Department of Malaysia.